 COMPRESSION SERVICES AGREEMENT

 THIS COMPRESSION SERVICES AGREEMENT (this "Agreement") is made and entered into as of the 1st day of June 2000 (the "Effective Date") by and between HOUSTON PIPE LINE COMPANY, a Delaware corporation, hereinafter referred to as "HPL", and CHEVRON U.S.A.
-Inc., a ______________ corporation, hereinafter referred to as "Chevron".
+Inc., a Pennsylvaniacorporation, hereinafter referred to as "Chevron".
 Chevron and HPL may herein be referred to collectively as the "Parties" or individually as a "Party".

 WITNESSETH: